Blueberry Vanilla Chip Oatmeal Cookies

 I have remade a lot of old favorites this year.
 So check out my Cinnamon Chip Oatmeal Raisin Bars, Reese’s Peanut Butter Candy Chocolate Cookies, Cranberry Nut Vanilla Chip Bars, Toffee Almond Sandies, Red Velvet Crinkle Cookies, Peanut Butter Swirl Bars if you’re interesting in seeing some of the cookies we’re baking for the holidays this year.
 I try to make lots of different kinds of cookies so they’re not all chocolate, peanut butter or with M&Ms and other candies.

-The last few cookies I have left to bake are mostly fruit-based cookies, so by the time I’m finished I’ll have cookies with cranberries, pumpkin, lemon, blueberries, cherries, dates, cinnamon chips, toffee, chocolate and chocolate chips, peanut butter and peanut butter candies and perhaps even one with Snickers. 🙂
+The last few cookies I have left to bake are mostly fruit-based cookies.
+By the time I’m finished I’ll have cookies with cranberries, pumpkin, lemon, blueberries, cherries, dates, cinnamon chips, toffee, chocolate and chocolate chips, peanut butter and peanut butter candies and perhaps even one with Snickers. 🙂

-If you’re looking for a wonderful oatmeal cookie with the distinctively different taste of blueberries and vanilla chips, I can’t recommend these cookies enough.
+This is a wonderful oatmeal cookie with the distinctively different taste of blueberries and vanilla chips.
+I can’t recommend Blueberry Vanilla Chip Oatmeal Cookies highly enough.
 You and your family will gobble these lovely cookies up in no time.
 They’re also great to share with friends and family (if you’re so inclined)!

 Blueberry Vanilla Chip Oatmeal Cookies are sensational!